How to fit vertical blinds

 - Push the vanes up into the stems.

 - Using a gentle yet firm motion, pull down on the louvre and check that it catches on the stem hook.

 Tip: Check that the overlaps in the louvres are the same.
 Otherwise, these will not rotate.

 Tip: Insert a credit card when removing louvre when you want to remove and then reinstall these parts of the vertical blinds.

-A cord weight or tension pulley is an essential safety measure (i.e., it lessens the risks of strangulation especially among children).
+A cord weight or tension pulley is an essential safety measure.
+It lessens the risks of accidents especially among children.
 It should be attached to the cord itself before being secured to the wall.